 Eleven Great Southern organisations will build opportunities and lifestyle in the region with the support of funding through RGS 2017.
-On Friday 27 January, Regional Development Minister Terry Redman announced the successful applicants for the grants.

-The grants included support for a motocross facility at Cranbrook, for the first stage of the redevelopment of the Katanning Country Club, for airfield improvements at Bremer Bay including firefighting improvements, and for the tourism information hub at the Albany Public Library.
+The grants include support for a motocross facility at Cranbrook, for the first stage of the redevelopment of the Katanning Country Club, for airfield improvements at Bremer Bay including firefighting improvements, and for the tourism information hub at the Albany Public Library.
 Read the full list of successful applicants.

 The Great Southern RGS is aimed at projects that will attract investment and increase job opportunities and help to improve the quality of life in regional communities.
 The objectives of the Regional Grants Scheme are to: